-If you’ve ever gone through the process of building a new home, or know someone who has, you know that it’s a major process.
+If you’ve ever gone through building a new home or know someone who has, you know that it’s a major process.
 It’s something that you hope to live with (and in!) for a long time.
-And in the case of application development, you might even have possibly millions of visitors!
+And in the case of application development, you might even have millions of visitors!

 It all starts with a solid foundation.
 You wouldn’t build your house on unstable ground, would you?
 The same applies to any business application you’re developing.